South Jordan Divorce Lawyer

 • The mediator will discuss his or her role and explain that mediation is a confidential process

-• The parties will tell the mediator what he or she wants to accomplish
+• The parties will tell the mediator what they want to accomplish

 • Some mediators in Utah like to get a background of the parties first